Lake Mead: History

-In the area that was chosen to become Lake Mead, native Americans referred to as Ancestral Puebloans settled in the area.
+The area that was chosen to become Lake Mead, was formerly settled by Ancestral Puebloans.
 Many archaeological sites were submerged by the creation of Lake Mead, including the most representative, which is referred to as the "Lost City".
 The lake was named after Elwood Mead, who was the commissioner of the U.S. Bureau of Reclamation from 1924 to 1936, during the planning and construction of the Boulder Canyon Project that created the dam and lake.
 Lloyd Joseph Hudlow, an engineer with the Bureau of Reclamation, came to Boulder City in March 1933 to assist in the survey, and ended up as the project manager.

 Lake Mead was established as the Boulder Dam Recreation Area in 1936, administered by the National Park Service.
 The name was changed to the Lake Mead National Recreation Area in 1947, and Lake Mohave and the Shivwits Plateau were later added to its jurisdiction.
 Both lakes and the surrounding area offer year-round recreation options.

 The accumulated water from Hoover Dam forced the evacuation of several communities, most notably St. Thomas, Nevada, the last resident of which left the town in 1938.
 The ruins of St. Thomas are currently visible (as of May 23, 2022) via dirt road and hiking trail, due to Lake Mead's low water level.
 Lake Mead also covered the sites of the Colorado River landings of Callville and Rioville, Nevada, and the river crossing of Bonelli's Ferry, between Arizona and Nevada.
 Six years after the dam's construction, the lake filled to an elevation of 1200 feet.

 At lower water levels, a high-water mark is visible in photos that show the shoreline of Lake Mead.
 The high-water mark is white because of the deposition of minerals on previously submerged surfaces.